Panax quinquefolius (Ginseng)

 A nice loose, rich, well draining soil is best, in partial shade.

 Wildlife benefits: Larval host plant for the Variegated Fritillary.
-Great pollen source for Native Bees and Pollinators.
+Pollen source for Bees and Pollinators.
 Large leaves offer cover for many woodland creatures.
 Robins and many small mammals eat the fruit.
 Supports 4 Lepidoptera Butterfly species.

 Hardy to zone 4.